 It shows that you could become an authority in that specific sub-niche.
 It just signals your chance to become an authority in that specific area.

-If you write more blog posts on related topic and link to your new blog posts from the ranked blog post, the chances are, it would somehow impact the new ones as well.
+If you write more blog posts on related topics and link to your new blog posts from the ranked blog post, the chances are, it would somehow impact the new ones as well.
 There is no guarantee that it would happen but you must try out.

-2. Discover what’s hot
+2. Discover trends

 To write content that drives visitors and engagement, you can’t only rely on a guess.
 Instead, go find what others are looking at, talking about, and discussing on the web.